Poroing/ProTree/README.md

 # ProTree
-A Python package that create produrally and draw Trees.
+A Python package that create procedurally and draw Trees.

 ## Example of tree